open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 #### Different Modules

 In this case, the instrumentation patches some internal modules (like with `redis-4` instrumentations, or `aws-sdk`).
-In this case the supported versions range is set on the patched packages, but the supported version range of the instrumented package is unknown as it depends on future versioning of the instrumented package dependencies.
+In this case the supported versions range is set on the patched packages, but the supported version upper range of the instrumented package is unknown as it depends on future versioning of the instrumented package dependencies.

 #### Nodejs Core Modules

-In this case, the instrumentation patches a nodejs internal module, which is not versioned.
+In this case, the instrumentation patches a nodejs internal module, which is not versioned (carry the same version of the node runtime).
 The supported versions range is set to `['*']`, and the supported versions is the same as the support of OpenTelemetry for Nodejs versions.
 The README should specify the supported versions of NodeJS and align with the "engines" field in `package.json`.

 #### Multiple Modules

 One instrumentation package can potentially instrument multiple modules of different packages and version ranges.
-This makes sense if they are related, for example: `pg` and `pg-pool`, `aws-sdk` dozens of client packages etc. In this case, the instrumentation should specify the supported versions range for each module, and the README should list them.
+This makes sense if they are related, for example: `pg` and `pg-pool`, `aws-sdk` dozens of client packages etc. In this case, the instrumentation should specify the supported versions range for each module (if possible), and the README should list them.

 #### Different Patch Logic

-In some cases, instrumentations does not use the moduleExports in order to patch, it can hook up nodejs diagnostics channel, patch globals (like browser instrumentations that patches the `window`), patch arbitrary lambda function handler, etc. In this cases, the use of supported versions can sometimes be more flexible, and the README should specify useful versioning information.
+In some cases, instrumentations does not use the moduleExports in order to patch, it can hook up to nodejs diagnostics channel, patch globals (like browser instrumentations that patches the `window`), patch arbitrary lambda function handler, etc. In this cases, the use of supported versions can sometimes be more flexible, and the README should specify useful versioning information.

 ### Range Specification